raspberrypilearning/comic-character/en/step_4.md

 In this step, you will continue building the functionality of your form.
 You will use JavaScript to make parts of your form appear and disappear.
 You will also show a summary display of your user's superhero character.
 <iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step4" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

-You will use DOM functions to manipulate your webpage and create interactions.
+You will use DOM functions to manipulate your web page and create interactions.

 ### Create constants to store your form fields

-At the moment, users can complete the form fields on your `comicbook.html ` but nothing will happen when they click the Create button.
+At the moment, users can complete the form fields on your `character.html ` but nothing will happen when they click the Create button.

 You will need to retrieve the HTML element with the attribute `id="summary-section"` because its' CSS display property is currently set to `none;` and you need to change this.